 As Alice Huffman, the president of the NAACP has stated:

-Two potential scenarios seem to lie ahead for California, should the legalization initiative pass.
+“Creating a legal, responsible and regulated framework for marijuana is a predominant civil rights issue and it’s long overdue.
+The current system is counterproductive, financially wasteful and racially biased, and the people of California have repeatedly called for it to be fixed.”Two potential scenarios seem to lie ahead for California, should the legalization initiative pass.
 If Prop.
 64 is poorly implemented, the cannabis industry could be corporatized, with state agencies only certifying a few powerful companies to grow and distribute pot, while putting smaller grow operations out of business.
 Raising the costs of cannabis to such a degree that poorer people are left to purchase lower quality, cheaper black market pot could lead to more or less the same number of cannabis-related arrests for lower income users as there are today.

 The other scenario, though, could see the return of good-paying blue collar jobs in warehouses and factories – jobs that provide those who work in the cannabis industry with benefits and safe working conditions.
 (As opposed to the continued shuffling of blue-collar professionals into service industries throughout California’s boomtowns—including Silicon Valley, which experienced a historical tech explosion but whose service-sector employees have been priced out of the housing market.)